Defining Custom Fields

 ![]() |

-The Custom Fields can be selected from the dropdown list in the workspace pane.
+Custom Fields can be selected from the dropdown list available in the Workspace pane.

-The selected Custom Field values will also be displayed at the Step level.
+The Custom Field values are visible at the Step level.

 When the Custom Matrix is added in the Configuration, the selected Custom Field values will be displayed.